Pop Archives

 On Swingin’ South June 1963, country style album recorded in Nashville by influential electric guitar and recording innovator Les Paul (1915-2009) with vocalist Mary Ford (1924-1977), Paul’s wife and musical partner from 1949 to 1962.

 Further reading: 1.
-All Music Guide entry.
+Les Paul Biography by Richard S. Ginell at All Music.
 2. Wikipedia entry.

 Listen at YouTube